christopher5106/christopher5106.github.io/_posts/2020-02-26-symbolic_knowledge_in_deep_networks.markdown

 - a '.var' file, listing all nodes with their ID, features and label
 - an '.rel' file, listing all edges between nodes

+In the case of CNF, d-DNNF or assignments, the features for a negated literal '-i' is assigned with the negative vector of the feature of the literal `-feature(i)`.

 #### Satisfying assignments